ArkEcosystemArchive/ark-azure/take1/README.md

 </a>

-This template allows you to deploy a simple Linux VM using a few different options for the Ubuntu Linux version, using the latest patched version.
-This will deploy a A1 size VM in the resource group location and return the FQDN of the VM.
+This template allows you to deploy a simple Linux VM using the latest patched version.
+This will deploy an A1 size VM in the resource group location you specify.

+Steps to take to get an Ark Node up and running once logged into your arkadmin account:
+- Connect to the server via its FQDN and login(<DNSName>.<datacenter-region>.cloudapp.azure.com)
+- Run
+/home/arkadmin/ark-deployer/sidechain.sh install-node --name MyTest --database ark_mytest --token MYTEST --symbol MT

+To start node: /home/arkadmin/ark-deployer/sidechain.sh start-node --name MyTest